 The evolutionary genetics of pathogenic trypanosomes

-This work is a long-running collaborative programme (with Prof Wendy Gibson, Bristol) on the evolutionary genetics of pathogenic trypanosomes (with special reference to the human pathogens, Trypanosoma brucei and Trypanosoma cruzi) and utilises sequence data from a range of genes, including the 18S ssu rRNA and the mini-exon.
+This work is a long-running collaborative programme with Prof Wendy Gibson (Bristol) and Dr Patrick Hamilton (Exeter) on the evolutionary genetics of pathogenic trypanosomes (with special reference to the human pathogens, Trypanosoma brucei and Trypanosoma cruzi).
+Research utilises 'traditional' sequence data (e.g. 18S ssu rRNA, GAPDH, miniexon) and genomic analysis.

-Phylogenetic analysis of these data has allowed a re-evaluation of the evolutionary relationships of these important disease agents (see Figure) and, for the first time, has provided evidence of a divergent late-Cretaceous origins for the two forms of human-infective trypansomes; see Zimmer, C. (2001), Genetic Trees Reveal Disease Origins, Science 292: 1090.
+Phylogenetic analysis of these data has allowed a re-evaluation of the evolutionary relationships of these important disease agents (see Figure) and, for the first time, has provided evidence of a divergent late-Cretaceous origins for the two forms of human-infective trypansomes.
+More recent research has extened these findings and has highlighted the potential role of bats in the evolutionary spread of human infective trypanosomes; the so called 'bat-seeding hypothesis'.
+See:

 Stevens, J.R., Noyes, H.A., Schofield, C.J. & Gibson, W. (2001) The Molecular Evolution of Trypanosomatidae.
 Advances in Parasitology 48: 1-56.
 [PDF (11.5 Mb) available on request]